 KVM stands for keyboard, video and mouse.
 A KVM switch is a hardware device that enables users to control more than one computers from a single keyboard, video display monitor and mouse.
 It also can be called as “CATx KVM switch”, because it connects other devices using copper cables like Cat5, Cat5e or Cat6.
 By pressing a button on the KVM switch, the administrator can change control from one server to the next easily.

 As the devices numbers deployed in data center or home, KVM switch also comes in different sizes and configurations.
-The rack mount and LCD KVM switches for applications that have requirements for space.
+The rack mount KVM switches for applications that have requirements for space.
 And 4-port, 8-port, 16-port and 32-port KVM switches for different numbers of devices needed to be controlled.
 In addition, modern devices have also added the ability to share other peripherals like USB devices and audio.

 |KVM Switch Type||Definition|